-We have assembled a shortlist of resources and opportunities to participate in throughout Black History Month and beyond and we hope you find these valuable as we work together in continued reflection and conversation.
+We have assembled a short list of resources and opportunities to participate in throughout Black History Month and beyond.

 THINGS TO DO (in Maine and Virtually):